Ganrokh/100-days-of-code/log.md

 **Thoughts:** I spent several hours today with studying CSS with Vue.
 I had a Eureka moment understanding ViewModel, which made several things about Vue click.
 That made me understand Vue much better and made today feel super productive.
 I'm happy.

-### Day 80: Thurssday, April 4th, 2019
+### Day 80: Friday, April 5th, 2019

 **Today's Progress:** Made a simple RPG game with Vue.

-**Thoughts:** taking on a challenge from Max, I made a simple RPG game with Vue.
+**Thoughts:** Taking on a challenge from Max, I made a simple RPG game with Vue.
 It's very basic, but it greatly helped my understand of how Vue works, and I'm glad that I made it.
 It really shows how simple it is to use Vue, and how vanilla JS skills can easily transfer to using Vue.
 I might tinker with this game a bit in the future, add more features, make it more indepth, etc. Overall, I'm *very* happy with today's progress, and today was a great boost to my self-esteem.

+### Day 81: Saturday, April 6th, 2019

+**Today's Progress:** Learned about the Vue component lifecycle.

+**Thoughts:** I'm having a much easier time understanding the component lifecycle with Vue than I did with React.
+I think Vue's overall leaner syntax is helping a lot in that.
+I don't completely understand the use cases for all of the stages (mainly destroyed()), but I'm having an easier time understanding them in general.

+Side note: I need to decide on a backend language to eventually learn.
+I want to branch out a bit and not pick Node just so I get experience in more languages.
+Currently looking at Go, mainly because while it doesn't have a big chunk of the job market right now, it seems to be the backend language of the future.